 - A heat dome is a high-pressure weather system that can trap hot, stagnant air over a large area. - It is characterised by a region of high pressure that sits over a region and acts like a dome, trapping hot air underneath.
 This can lead to a prolonged period of hot, dry weather with high temperatures and little or no rainfall.
 There are several conditions that can contribute to the formation of a heat dome: - " Low humidity: Dry air is less effective at trapping heat, so if a heat dome is present in a region with low humidity, the heat will be able to build up more easily.
-High humidity can trap heat and make it feel warmer, but it can also make the air feel more oppressive and uncomfortable.
-This may prevent the formation of a heat dome.
+High humidity can trap heat and make it feel warmer, but it - High pressure pushes warm air down toward the ground